jonnonz1/nz-statute-book/acts/public/2008/limited-partnerships-act-2008.md

   (a) that the name of the limited partnership was changed in that period; and (b) the former name or names of the limited partnership.
-(6) If a limited partnership fails to comply with subsection (3) or (5),— (a) the limited partnership commits an offence and is liable on summary conviction to a fine not exceeding $5,000; and (b) every general partner of the limited partnership commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+(6) If a limited partnership fails to comply with subsection (3) or (5),— (a) the limited partnership commits an offence and is liable on conviction to a fine not exceeding $5,000; and (b) every general partner of the limited partnership commits an offence and is liable on conviction to a fine not exceeding $5,000.
-(7) A person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+(7) A person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $5,000.

 ### 33 Liability if name of limited partnership incorrectly stated
 (1) This section applies if—